 When teens get into bed at night, they don’t turn off their cell phones.
 In fact, they often stay up late scrolling through their social media feeds.
-As a result, technology and sleep deprivation are intertwined.
+As a result, technology and sleep deprivation are closely intertwined.
+Let’s take a look at how technology affects teens’ sleep and why sleep deprivation can endanger their mental health.

 They want to connect.
 Danah Boyd, a scholar and senior researcher at Microsoft Research, is the author of the book It’s Complicated: The Social Lives of Networked Teens.
 She says that teenagers have a desire to emotionally connect with their peers.
 And quiet, alone time at night gives them the space to reach out to other teens via social media.

-They’re too busy during the day.
+They’re too busy during the weekday.
 Boyd points out that teens often have overbooked schedules.
 They have sports practices, music lessons, and homework.
 Thus, they feel deprived of unstructured time.
-So vamping becomes a way for them to relax.
+So staying up late on their devices becomes a way for them to relax.

 Social media is addictive.
 Scientists have found that overuse of technology in general, and social media in particular, creates a stimulation pattern similar to the pattern created by other addictive behaviors.
 One study shows that receiving “likes” on social media activates the same circuits in the teenage brain that are activated by eating chocolate or winning money.
-A Facebook addiction scale developed in 2012 looked at six of the core elements of addiction as applied to social networking.
-It found that frequent use of social media actually rewires the developing teen brain.
-As a result, teens constantly seek out immediate gratification.
+A Facebook addiction scale looked at six of the core elements of addiction as applied to social networking, and found that frequent use of social media actually rewires the developing teen brain.
+Thus, the link between sleep deprivation and technology is partially the result of the addictive nature of the apps themselves.

 - Emotional regulation in adolescents